Nonprofit FareStart announces layoffs; prepared meal program affected

-FareStart, a James-Beard Award-winning nonprofit organization, announced Tuesday it will lay off 20% of its workforce — around 38 people — citing pandemic- and inflation-related economic difficulties.
+FareStart, a James-Beard Award-winning nonprofit organization, will lay off 20% of its workforce — around 38 people — citing pandemic- and inflation-related economic difficulties.

 The Seattle organization, which began in 1992, provides restaurant-industry job training and holistic social services to those who’ve experienced homelessness and poverty.
 It operates a café in South Lake Union, a dining event space and a prepared meal program, and has run restaurants in the past.

-Three-fourths of the laid-off employees are in the organizations’ prepared meals team, whose work has declined as pandemic-related emergency money has run out, FareStart spokesperson Stephanie Schoo wrote in a news release.
+Three-fourths of the laid-off employees are in the organizations’ prepared meals team, whose work has declined as pandemic-related emergency money has run out, FareStart spokesperson Stephanie Schoo wrote in a news release Tuesday.

 “This was an extremely difficult decision that we were saddened to make, and one that wouldn’t have been made unless we felt it was absolutely necessary to ensure FareStart retains its financial stability after a hard-hitting pandemic and ongoing impacts from inflation,” she said.